 Virtual Assistant Services

-If you're an SMB exec looking for a virtual assistant, you can now find various options for engaging one or more VAs for your business.
-Let's look at four different types of virtual assistant services and what they offer (or don't) for SMB executives.
+If you're a small business leader seeking a virtual assistant, you now have multiple options to hire one or more VAs for your business.
+Let's explore four different types of virtual assistant services and their benefits and limitations.

 1. Freelance Virtual Assistant

-You have to vet, interview, train, and manage the freelancer you choose, including providing payroll, taxes, and other overhead.
+They aren't embedded in your business context, and you have to vet, interview, train, and manage the freelancer you choose.
+In some cases, this may include payroll, taxes, and other overhead costs.

 The pros of this option are: